 The Twelfth House

-So, in the context of the natural zodiac, Neptune in Pluto has us imprisoned in the Twelfth House.
-I mention the natural zodiac (Aries = First House) as it seems appropriate in the context of what we’re going through.
+So, in the context of the natural zodiac, Neptune has us imprisoned in the Twelfth House.
+I mentioned the natural zodiac (Aries = First House) as it seems appropriate in the context of what we’re going through.
 If we equate Capricorn/Tenth house with social structures, then Neptune in Pisces represents the Twelfth House.
 And what do we find here when we open the door?